neelsoumya/dsSurvivalShiny/README.md

 	![Screenshot of GUI](screenshot.png)

-# Writeup and manuscript
+# Manuscript

-   * Manuscript folder
+   * Manuscript folder (package to be called dsSurvivalExtra or dsExtra)

    * Forthcoming